-How can I apply for short-term loan?
+How can I apply for a payday loan in the Yukon?

 - Be at least 19 years old

-- Prove 3 months of continuous employment
+- Provide proof of at least 3 months of continuous employment

-- Give proof of address (e.g., they can ask to see a utility bill)
+- Show proof of address (e.g., they can ask to see a utility bill)

-- Have a chequing account
+- Have an active chequing account

 To complete your application successfully, prepare to submit some basic information: